michaelgrosner/tribeca/README.md

 ### Upgrade to the latest commit

-After each reinstall, `make restartall` will be executed automatically.
+After reinstall, you will need to manually restart any running instances.

 To upgrade under Manual ZIP Installation, please run `make reinstall`.